Councilmember Valerie Ervin to Open 1st ‘Safe Silver Spring Summit’ on May 16

 • Impact Silver Spring

-When registering, attendees should specify the morning or afternoon session, provide their first two workshop choices and indicate if there is a need for language (e.g., Spanish, Amharic, or sign) language translation or other special needs.
+When registering, attendees will need to specify the morning or afternoon session, provide their first two choices for workshop topics and indicate if there is a need for language (e.g., Spanish, Amharic, or sign) language translation or other special needs.